Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 How much do I lose selling a house as-is?

 A property selling as-is with no major structural issues will be in a different situation than a property selling as-is with a crumbling foundation.
-Your agent will have a good idea of the local market and be able to advise you on how much you could lose selling as-is.
+Your real estate agent will have a good idea of the local market and be able to advise you on how much you could lose selling as-is.

 One option some sellers choose is to sell their home as-is to an investor or iBuyer company (instant buyer) for an all-cash offer.
 This allows the seller to skip the repairs and showings and get a fast closing.
 But the convenience comes at a cost.
 Investors who fix and flip houses pay significantly under a home’s value compared to what the owner might get selling as-is on the open market with an experienced agent.